MiNeves00/Deep-RL-Nano-Project-1/Project2-ContinuousControl/README.md

 ## Getting Started

-A version of Python Python <= 3.6 must be used in order for the enviroment to be properly visualized.
+A version of Python Python <= 3.6 must be used in order for the environment to be properly visualized.

 Unity Agents, mlagents, PyTorch and numpy must be installed:
 ```